 Don’t worry, Bill, your secret is safe with me.

-Now that you know the story of Bill Peyto's cabin, check out these fascinating legends of the Canadian Rockies.
+Now that you know the story of Bill Peyto’s cabin, find out the most famous house in every province.